timw4mail/HummingBirdAnimeClient/README.md

 * For importing anime:
 	1. Login
 	2. Use the form to select your media
-	3. Save & Repeat as needed
+	3. Save &amp; Repeat as needed
 * For bulk importing anime:
 	1. Find the anime you are looking for on the hummingbird search api page: `https://hummingbird.me/api/v1/search/anime?query=`
 	2. Create an `import.json` file in the root of the app, with an array of objects from the search page that you want to import